googleapis/java-bigtable-hbase/README.md

 ## Client Metrics

+To enable free built-in clientside metrics:

 ```java
 BigtableConfiguration.enableBuiltinMetrics();
 ```

-You can find a description of all of the metrics here: https://cloud.google.com/bigtable/docs/client-side-metrics-descriptions
+You can find a description of all the metrics here: https://cloud.google.com/bigtable/docs/client-side-metrics-descriptions